Man arrested in Virginia, accused of multiple murders, is DACA recipient, source says

 Two of the wounded crew members were taken aboard a nearby cruise ship that responded to the captain’s distress call, and one was pronounced dead by the ship’s doctor.

 Vazquez was charged with one count of murder and one count of attempted murder.
-He is due back in court on Tuesday; he could face up to life in prison and $500,000 in fines if convicted.
-He also will be subject to deportation after serving any potential sentence.
+He appeared in court on Wednesday where he was ordered to be held without bail.

+Vazquez's federal public defender requested a probable cause hearing, which was tentatively scheduled for next week

 Fox News’ Gillian Turner, Travis Fedschun and The Associated Press contributed to this report.